SmartAudioTools/serializejson/documentation/index.rst

                 "module_name.submodule.YYY" :  tuple_from_YYY,
             }

-    **6. If you want to call objects attributs setters (set_attribut1,setAttribut1 or attribut1 propertie setter)** when loading json add a "set_attributs" list with qualified names of concerned objects.
+    **6. Add a "set_attributs" list if you want to call objects attributs setters** like set_attribut1,setAttribut1 or attribut1 propertie setter, when loading json add a  with qualified names of concerned objects.

         .. code-block:: python